folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "I'm in my feelings when I slide, I mean" > Toosie Slide

-* In addition to using the word "slide" to refer to killing, on the battle track, "6:16 in LA", Kendrick used the word "slide" in reference to "Toosie Slide", Drake's number one hit and accompanying viral dance trend from 2020.
+* In addition to using the word "slide" to refer to killing, on the battle track "6:16 in LA," Kendrick used the word "slide" in reference to "Toosie Slide," Drake's number one hit and accompanying viral dance trend from 2020.

   * *Fake bully, I hate bullies, you must be a terrible person
   Everyone inside your team is whispering that you deserve it